Why Is My Pee Bright Yellow? It’s Probably from This Vitamin

 Chelsey Amer, MS, RD, CDN, answers a common still mysterious bathroom question: Why is my pee bright yellow?

 Your bathroom habits might feel very, well, routine.
 So if you’ve recently taken a peek after you went to the bathroom and noticed bright yellow pee, it’s normal to be alarmed.
 As a registered dietitian, I get asked about near-fluorescent, bright yellow pee from concerned clients weekly.
-But there’s no need to fear—if it’s soon after you started a new supplement routine, your pee can turn a bright yellow hue from certain types of vitamins.
+But there’s no need to fear—if it’s soon after you’ve started a new supplement routine, your pee can turn a bright yellow hue from certain types of vitamins.

 Read on to learn more about what causes bright yellow pee and what normal-colored urine should look like.
+We break down what the different colors of urine can indicate with a color urine chart.

 Why Is My Pee Bright Yellow?

 Your pee may appear bright yellow due to high concentrations of B vitamins through food or supplements.
 And while it may look concerning, it’s a very common reaction to supplements.
+The bottom line is, neon yellow pee can be totally normal.

 Certain B vitamins, including vitamin B2 (riboflavin) and vitamin B12 (cobalamin), can turn your pee fluorescent yellow or even neon green.
 If you take HUM’s Base Control, which contains B vitamins, or B12 Turbo, you may notice this change in urine color.
 You may also notice bright yellow pee during pregnancy, as many prenatal vitamins have B12 and folate in them.
 It can also occur after drinking protein shakes or meal replacement shakes that are fortified with B vitamins.
 But keep in mind that most of the time, this color change is harmless.